anthonydanger/blog/source/articles/2015-02-06-backup-dropbox-with-raspberry-pi.markdown

 layout: post
 title: "Backup Dropbox with Raspberry Pi"
 date: 2015-02-06
-comments: true
+comments: false
 tags: raspberry_pi, dropbox, aws, s3
 ---

 With the recent release of the
 [Raspberry Pi 2](http://www.raspberrypi.org/raspberry-pi-2-on-sale/) I thought it would be good to document what I'm doing with my old one.
 I've tried to use it as a media center or network backup drive.
 Neither of those really seemed